Labor Force Characteristics (CPS)

 Work at home

-See also Coronavirus (COVID-19) pandemic for a measure of people who teleworked because of the coronavirus pandemic.
+See also Coronavirus (COVID-19) pandemic for a measure of people who teleworked because of the coronavirus pandemic (data from May 2020 through September 2022).

 Work experience during the year